 Sign Up for Bike Share or E-Scooter Share

 Where to ride

-- City of Boulder Open Space and Mountain Parks (OSMP) Department allows people experiencing disabilities to use Other Power/Driven Mobility Devices (OPDMDs), including electric-assisted cycles and handcycles
+- The City of Boulder Open Space and Mountain Parks (OSMP) Department allows people experiencing disabilities to use Other Power/Driven Mobility Devices (OPDMDs), including electric-assisted cycles and handcycles.

 - Boulder County allows e-bikes on most county-managed trails on the plains where regular bikes are permitted

 - Comply with the 15 mph speed limit on multi-use paths

 - Give an audible alert before passing

 Bicycling is often portrayed as a symbol of the healthy and active community and lifestyle found in Boulder.
 Boulder already has high bicycle use compared to most U.S. communities, but with growing public health concerns about obesity and air quality, increased bicycling remains one of the most effective ways to travel while achieving personal health and air quality benefits.
 With an average trip length of about four miles, many of the trips made by Boulder residents could be accomplished by bike.